zhouyun-zoe/new-docs/docs/setup/genesis-config.md

 }
 '''
 ```
-Let’s go line-by-line and understand what every parameter means.
+Let’s go line-by-line and understand what each parameter means.

 ## Full list of blockchain parameters